-Asset tracking systems can dramatically improve efficiency for any business with either fixed or movable assets.
-As well as saving time and money, asset tracking can deter equipment theft, increase security, reduce instances of lost or misplaced items, and centralize data history about items’ location and use.
+RFID asset tracking can deter equipment theft, increase security, reduce instances of lost or misplaced items, and centralize data history about items' location and use, all while saving time and money.

 Of the three main types of asset tracking — RFID, barcode, and GPS — RFID asset tracking systems are particularly useful for operations with small but expensive movable items, which might be moved around a single facility or between multiple ones.
 Fax machines, medical supplies, laptops, and office chairs might all qualify.